-- Removing the boiler’s outing casing and inspecting all the main components, including the burner, the heat exchanger, the main injector, and the spark/sensor probe.
+- Removing the boiler’s outer casing and inspecting all the main components.
+This will include the burner, the heat exchanger, the main injector, and the spark/sensor probe.

-- Checking the flue terminals to make sure they are not obstructed and ensuring the internal flue components are sealed properly.
+- Checking the flue terminals to ensure they are not obstructed and that the internal flue components are sealed properly.

 - Adjusting the gas valve to check that the boiler’s burner is combusting efficiently and properly.